 Gastrointestinal Stromal Tumor (GIST)

 Gastrointestinal stromal tumor, or GIST, is a type of soft tissue sarcoma that develops in the walls of the gastrointestinal tract of your digestive system.
-It mainly affects your stomach and small intestine.
+It mainly affects your stomach and small intestine but can form anywhere along the digestive tract, from the esophagus to the anus.
 The tumors are typically small and benign, which tend to be relatively slow-growing and less likely to return.

 At Sarcoma Oncology Center, we provide personalized treatment for GIST.
 Our center also specializes in offering clinical trials to patients when traditional treatments are ineffective.